by Freddy Tran Nager, Founder of Atomic Tango + Self-Marketing Advocate; photo by Sereja Ris on Unsplash…

 - Describe the solutions you (or your team, etc.) developed.

 - List the results, citing as many numbers as possible.
-Numbers pop in a word-heavy document, and they impart credibility (though we all know statistics can be smoke and mirrors).
+Numbers pop in a word-heavy document, and they impart credibility.

 Don’t hesitate to claim participation in your company’s larger accomplishments.
 Don’t lie — just give yourself credit for being on a winning team (see professional athletes and movie stars above).
 For example, let’s say you interviewed some customers.
 Your assignment description might say, “Researched target market for 12 campaigns totaling $100 million in sales.
 Identified the 20% of customers who generate 80% of annual revenue.”